Effective Test-Taking Skills

 Does Fleming's offer incentives to reach out for further discussion?

-For further information about the above test-taking resources with a Fleming's attorney, please email Fleming's at email@example.com and/or call us at 1(800) LAW EXAM.
+For further information about the above effective test-taking resources with Fleming's attorney, please email Fleming's at email@example.com and/or call us at 1(800) LAW EXAM.
 You can also reach us at Contact Us located on this web site.

 As a thank you for your interest, Fleming's will gladly provide a complimentary test-taking sample upon request: a suggested model answer to the July 2019 California Bar Examination Contracts/Remedies essay question.